How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A

-To initiate this multiscale materials neuroscience viewpoint in a computational setting, here, we review two recent computational models, one at the tissue scale developed to quantify the structure and mechanics of an confluent cellular collective, including brain organoids early in development, and a second at the cell nucleus scale developed to quantify correlated chromatin motion and cell nuclear shape fluctuations ~\cite{Zhang2022,Liu2021}.
-After reviewing these two models, we will then demonstrate how they can be coupled to continue to probe a key brain organoid structure question that has been recently asked and begun to be answered experimentally: How does the development of the structure of human-derived brain organoids differ from their closest genetic relatives, namely chimpanzee-derived and gorilla-derived brain organoids?
-More specifically, we will briefly review the experiments, formulate a testable, multiscale hypothesis and then demonstrate, in principle, how it can be first tested computationally to determine its feasibility.
-In other words, we provide a perspective for a direction of next-generation multi-scale, cellular-based computational models that are minimal---minimal in the sense that complexity emerges from simplicity as opposed to complexity emerging from complexity.
+In the Computational Model Section, we detail these two recent computational models: one focused on the tissue scale and the other examining the cell nucleus scale.
+We will then demonstrate how they can be coupled to continue to probe a key brain organoid structure question that has been recently asked and begun to be answered experimentally: How does the development of the structure of human-derived brain organoids differ from their closest genetic relatives, namely chimpanzee-derived and gorilla-derived brain organoids?
+We will demonstrate, in principle, how our multiscale hypothesis can be first tested computationally to determine its feasibility.
+In other words, we provide a roadmap for a direction of next-generation multi-scale, cellular-based computational models that are minimal---minimal in the sense that complexity emerges from simplicity as opposed to complexity emerging from complexity.
 They can also be falsified by experiments as they yield predictions about organoid shape and rheology, cell shape and rheology and cell nucleus shape and rheology and chromatin structure, ultimately.
-With falsification, comes progress.
-Without falsification, one can travel down a wrong road for a lengthy amount of time.
-See Figure 2 for an overview of the computational framework that we will elucidate as the manuscript unfolds.
+With falsification, comes progress of some form.
+See Figure 3 for an overview of the computational framework that we now detail.